 The cybersecurity industry has always been under constant strain from malware and cyber criminals but the introduction of machine learning has changed the rules of the game.

-However, due to recent breakthroughs in machine learning and AI-enabled technologies, the cyber-security industry is no exception; security solutions are able to scale and automate their processes intelligently.
+Due to recent breakthroughs in machine learning and AI-enabled technologies, cyber-security solutions have evolved.
+The latest security solutions are able to scale and automate their processes intelligently.

 With increasing integration of software services and hardware, into every aspect of our lives, the task of keeping data secure has now become more tedious.
 The arsenal of tools that cyber criminals today have at their disposal has raised several concerns for security companies.
 This has created criminals into threat actors who are able to disseminate and penetrate a target’s defenses using custom-built and never-before-seen malware.
 Therefore, the cybersecurity industry has had to adopt a new way of dealing with these cyber criminals by leveraging the powerful capabilities of machine learning algorithms.